Have a look at how Cabinetry.Online works…

-If you haven’t got any products in your room at this stage you can start by using the ‘Product Search’.
-Find the product you need by using categories or by typing in it’s name.
+If you haven’t got any products in your room at this stage, you can start by using the ‘Product Search’.
+Find the product you need by using categories or by typing in its name.
 Simply click on the product you want to add, and it will be dropped into the canvas.

 You have the option to change the dimensions of the product by clicking on it and editing the fields you desire, or you can click and drag.

-Now once your product is in your room you can click and move it around.
+Now once your product is in your room, you can click and move it around.

 Here are some helpful keyboard shortcuts…

-• The spacebar will rotate a selected item.
+• Spacebar will rotate a selected item.

 • Ctrl C followed by Ctrl V will create a duplicate copy of the product you have selected in the room.
 This shortcut can be used repeatedly to paste a duplicate of the same item for as many copies that are required.

 • Use arrow keys to move any item around in the room.